kalisio/kdk/docs/api/kmap/services.md

       $lte: '2017-05-25T12:00:00.000Z'
     },
-    $groupBy: 'properties.iata_code', // Will perform aggregation based on this unique feature identifier 'properties.iata_code': 'LFBO', // The target feature to aggregate, if omit all will be or you can provide a list with $in
+    $groupBy: 'properties.iata_code', // Will perform aggregation based on this unique feature identifier 'properties.iata_code': 'LFBO', // The target feature to aggregate, if omitted all will be or you can provide a list with $in
     $aggregate: ['geometry', 'speed'] // List of properties to aggregate over time }
 })